mkmety/Home_Assistant_Roomba/README.md

 3. This is where Roomba comes into play now.
 You'll need to grab the BLID and password of your Roomba device.
 I used the following          library in order to grab this information.
 I spun up a docker with ubuntu but feel free to run this however you can.                    https://github.com/koalazak/dorita980#how-to-get-your-usernameblid-and-password

 4. You now need to add roomba as a device in your configuration.yaml file.
 Again, I assigned a static IP to my roomba since I did run      into an issue where DHCP assigned it's IP to another device and everything went haywire until I fixed that.
-You'll need

-You first need to add roomba to your configuration.yaml file (see configuraiton.yaml).
-2. The username and password can be retreived using the following library: https://github.com/koalazak/dorita980#how-to-get-your-usernameblid-and-password
+You'll need to paste the    BLID into username and the password into password.

+5. Now we'll work on the iOS portion.
+You'll need to download Home Assistant from the app store.
+I ran into some roadblocks with getting    Home Assistant to work on a remote network.
+I used Duck DNS to get a free dynamic DNS. iOS does not like when you don't use SSL and      it threw a ton of errors until I got some SSL certs.
+I used Let's Encrypt (https://letsencrypt.org/) since it's a trusted CA and that    allowed me to get connected securely.

+6. Once connected to your Home Assistant server in the iOS app you can update the Device ID to something more friendly.
+I chose            app_matts_iphone.
+This allowed me identify my device more easily.

+7. In the iOS app you need to enable notificaitons in the "Notification Settings" of the app.
+Update push settings will pull the latest    changes from your Homse Assistant instance.
+You'll need to do this each time you make a change to notifications.

+7. You should now see a change in Home Assistant > Developer tools > State.
+You should have a new Entity called                            device_tracker.app_matts_iphone or whatever you Device ID was in your iOS app.
+This allows you to create automations against that        device.

-3. You then need to add the ios portion to your configuration.yaml file (see configuraiton.yaml).
+8. You will now need to add iOS push notifications to your configuration.yaml.
+See the ios portion of my conifguration.yaml file for details.